My flight was delayed. Am I entitled to financial compensation?

-For cross-border flights, we suggest you contact the European Consumer Centre Ireland (ECC) The ECC is located in the Macro Centre, 1 Green Street, Dublin 7 and contactable on + 353 (0)1 8797620.
+For further advice in relation to complaints against air carriers registered in Ireland, you may consider contacting the Competition and Consumer Protection Commission (CCPC).
+In cases where the air carrier is based in another EU country or Norway or Iceland, we suggest you contact the European Consumer Centre Ireland (ECC).
+The ECC is located in the Macro Centre, 1 Green Street, Dublin 7 and contactable on + 353 (0)1 8797620.
 Alternatively you can visit their website: www.eccireland.ie

 In both cases, you need to submit your complaint as soon as possible, since the Montreal Convention requires they be made within a certain timeframe.
 Please do not send complaints to this Office, since we have no powers to assist you.

 I have cancelled my own flight.
 Am I due a refund of the full price paid or just the taxes and charges element?

 If you cancel your reservation, you are bound by the terms and conditions agreed at the time of booking/purchase.
 Some tickets are fully refundable (i.e. you get back the ‘fare’ plus any ‘taxes and charges’) while others, particularly ‘low-fare’ tickets, are usually non-refundable except for the ‘taxes and charges’ element.
 Claims for all refunds – including refunds of the taxes and charges only – should be made directly to the air carrier as soon as possible.
 Some air carriers charge an administration fee for carrying out these refunds.

 The Department of Foreign Affairs has advised against all travel to a particular country due to a natural disaster.
 I am due to go on holiday soon to this country.
 If I cancel my flight am I due a full refund?